mknull/neural-network-modularity/README.md

     Do these centrally located “information sinks” support modular class representations?

 ## Results
+The figure below presents the classification accuracy following the ablation of neurons identified by their high in-degree centrality and low betweenness centrality.
+Each triplet of columns corresponds to a different ablation, with bars indicating accuracy for each class.

+The results reveal that the method successfully identifies critical output nodes for certain classes.
+Interestingly, even with significant ablation, the network sometimes maintains or even improves accuracy for other classes.

 <img src="https://i.imgur.com/Gow1ezv.png" alt="Results of an ablation experiment" width="750"/>

 ## Notes

 The graph construction treats neurons as nodes and *absolute weight magnitude* as edge weights.